 - Use money off coupons.
 Some supermarkets will allow you to use a money off coupon for a specific product to save money on your whole shopping bill instead.
 Although they don’t have to, it can still be worth asking

 Buying lunch, snacks and drinks on campus can easily cost you £5-£10 per day.
 This adds up to at least £750-£1,500 a year if you are on campus every day during term time, so try bringing a packed lunch and a drink from home.
 Even if you just do this some days, you will save money.
 Bring a water bottle with you and refill it during the day.
-Local supermarkets often have ‘meal deals’ where you can buy a sandwich, snack and drink for lunch from a set range of products together at a lower price than if you bought them separately.
+The campus shops and local supermarkets often have ‘meal deals’ where you can buy a sandwich, snack and drink for lunch from a set range of products together at a lower price than if you bought them separately.

 If you buy hot drinks, use loyalty stamp cards so once you have bought a certain number of drinks, you can get the next one free.
 Look out for ‘early bird’ discounts in coffee shops and restaurants which offer food and drinks at a reduced price if you buy them before a certain time.
 Check www.go2vouchercodes.co.uk for 2 for1 offers on coffee shops and restaurants in the local area and go with a friend.
 For more money saving ideas on food, see the Food and Drink Section of the Save the Student website.